czythu/scCancer/README.md

 Specifically, if you have successfully installed an old version of scCancer, there is no need to create a new environment.
 The upgrade can be completed in the original environment by following the steps below.

+`Important`: scCancer2 is not compatible with Seurat5 due to the significant adjustment to the data structure in the latest version of Seurat.
+Users need to install Seurat4 or Seurat3 manually before install scCancer2 (See Notice3 for details).

 ### Quick start of scCancer2

 #### Dependency installation